bZxNetwork/bzx.network_website/collections/_posts/2021-01-15-governance-call-12.markdown

 intro: "We're excited to kickoff the first community call of 2021 this Friday."
 ---

-We're excited to kickoff the first community call of 2021 this Friday, January 15, 2021, at 9 am PST/12 pm EST (17:00 UTC) We will follow the regular biweekly pattern for the community calls starting this week.
+We're excited to kickoff the first community call of 2021 this Friday, January 15, 2021, at 9 am PST/12 pm EST (17:00 UTC).
+We will follow the regular biweekly pattern for the community calls starting this week.

 We will be sharing the product and dev updates, integrations, rebranding progress, partnerships, and more.